msorvig/qt-macos-examples/README.md

 to Qt for macOS.
 This includes exmples for working with native window types, the MacBook Pro Touch bar, and the Metal graphcis API.

-The target Qt branch for the examples contained here is the "dev" branch.
+The target Qt branch for the examples contained here is the "5.15" branch.
 The examples may use features or rely on bugfixes which are not present in the released version of Qt.